JoeDumoulin/HiringEffectiveProgrammers/HiringProgrammers.md

 		* Does the interviewee evaluate the interviewers?
 		* This is where the 'role evaluation' from above comes in.
 	* Intern assessment approach
+		* Do we have tasks that are sufficiently well-defined to keep interns productive?
 		* Do we have resources to support the intern?
+		* Interns are likely still in school.
+Can we use them effectively while their primary focus is education?

 ##Bootcamp development (how do we set our new hires up for success)

 *   Company training (domain stuff)
 *   Platform/product review
+*   Apprenticeship approach
+*   Pair programming and code review
+*   Methodology training
+	*   Jira/confluence training
 	*   Guidewire/Gosu training

-*   Apprenenceship approach

-*   Pair programming for the bootcamp?

-*   Jira/confluence training

-*   Methodology training

 	*   Colocated/collaborative/cross-functional team training

-*   Code review

 *   Assessment/mentoring

-##Ongoing mentoring/coaching approach (how do we ensure ongoing learning and course-correction)
+	* How do we ensure ongoing learning?
+	* Course-correction

+##General discussion
+* Brainstorming
-##General discussion/brainstorming/ideation/longer-term ideas on technology we might want to consider
+* Longer-term ideas on technology we might want to consider
+* Business stories
+	* Pre-Interview
+	* Interview
+	* Assessment
+	* Onboarding
+	* Carreer?